WeRaise/SinglePageApp/README.md

 ## Requirements

-- List all users' names with a link
+- List all users' names with a link on the home page.
-- When I click a user it should take me to another page where it displays all the user's(current selection) post
+- When I click a user it should take me to another page where it displays all the user's(current selection) posts.
-- When I click a post it should take me to another page where it displays all the post's(current selection) comments
+- When I click a post it should take me to another page where it displays all the post's(current selection) comments.

 ## Commit procedure